Kanthal (alloy)

 Kanthal is the trademark for a family of iron-chromium-aluminium (FeCrAl) alloys used in a wide range of resistance and high-temperature applications.
-Kanthal FeCrAl alloys consist of mainly iron, chromium (20–30%) and aluminium (4–7.5 %).
+Kanthal FeCrAl alloys consist of mainly iron, chromium (20–30 wt%) and aluminium (4–7.5 wt%).
 The first Kanthal FeCrAl alloy was developed by Hans von Kantzow in Hallstahammar, Sweden.
 The alloys are known for their ability to withstand high temperatures and having intermediate electric resistance.
 As such, it is frequently used in heating elements.
-The trademark Kanthal is owned by Sandvik Intellectual Property AB.
+The trademark Kanthal is owned by Alleima AB.

 Characteristics

 For heating, resistance wire must be stable in air when hot.
 Kanthal FeCrAl alloy forms a protective layer of aluminium oxide (alumina).
 Aluminium oxide has high thermal conductivity but is an electrical insulator, so special techniques may be required to make good electrical connections.

 Ordinary Kanthal FeCrAl alloy has a melting point of 1425 °C. Special grades can be used as high as 1500 °C.

 Depending on specific composition the resistivity is about 1.4 μΩ·m and temperature coefficient is +49 ppm/K (}).